MarkHoeber/tools-tech-syllabus/source/intro.rst

 *******

-This course will help you become familiar with a wide variety of current tools and technologies writers use to publish online content.
+This course will help you become familiar with a wide variety of current tools and technologies writers use to create, manage, and publish online content.

 This course will not make anyone an expert in any tool.
 Rather, we aim to: